usnistgov/REFPROP-docs/index.md

 «On November 10, 2015, we released a new mixture file (``HMX.BNC``) that now contains mixing parameters for every binary of the fluids R-32, R-125, R-134a, R-1234yf, and R-1234ze(E).
 With these, mixtures such as R-448A that contain all five of these no longer use the predictive methods to get the interaction parameters.
 This file works with both versions 9.0 and 9.1 of Refprop.
 If you would like this file, please contact us.

 ## Humid Air.
-Although version 9.1 allows mixtures of nitrogen, argon, oxygen, and water as a consequence from the addition of the new natural gas mixture model, calculations for moist air have not been tested yet.&nbsp; It is likely that calculated values are reasonable, however, Refprop may not return results because the saturation routines may fail.&nbsp; The program calls the saturation routines to determine if the state is vapor, liquid, or two-phase.&nbsp; If you know that your state point is in the vapor phase, you can avoid the call to the saturation routines by using TPRHO instead of TPFLSH.&nbsp; The Fortran file FLSH_SUB.FOR gives additional information concerning the inputs to these routines.&nbsp; In the graphical interface, see the section [below](#convergence-failures-and-forcing-phase-calculations) on forcing phase calculations.
+Although Refprop allows mixtures of nitrogen, argon, oxygen, and water as a consequence from the addition of the new natural gas mixture model, calculations for moist air have not been tested yet.&nbsp; It is likely that calculated values are reasonable, however, Refprop may not return results because the saturation routines may fail.&nbsp; The program calls the saturation routines to determine if the state is vapor, liquid, or two-phase.&nbsp; If you know that your state point is in the vapor phase, you can avoid the call to the saturation routines by using TPRHO instead of TPFLSH.&nbsp; The Fortran file FLSH_SUB.FOR gives additional information concerning the inputs to these routines.&nbsp; In the graphical interface, see the section [below](#convergence-failures-and-forcing-phase-calculations) on forcing phase calculations.
 A moist air mixture could be made up starting with the composition of dry air used in Refprop:&nbsp; 0.7812 nitrogen, 0.0092 argon, and 0.2096 oxygen (on a mole basis).&nbsp; A small amount of water could be added to this composition and then normalized.

 ## Mixture Models.
-The LJ6 mixture model has been removed in version 9.1 and replaced with KW0.
+The LJ6 mixture model has been replaced with KW0.
 This was necessary to implement a more efficient and stable algorithm.
 For most situations, this change will be completely transparent, and calculated values will not change.
 For those that have fitted mixture parameters to their own data (e.g., for proprietary mixtures), you can simply insert the lines from your old ``HMX.BNC`` file for a particular binary mixture into the new ``HMX.BNC`` file that comes with 9.1 (be sure that no other block exists for that mixture).
 When running SETUP, you may receive an error message about the LJ6 mixture model not found (``ierr = –117``); this should be ignored because the values are later internally converted to the KW0 model (this error message will be removed in future versions).
 Conversion of LJ6 to KW0 converts the LJ6 xeta parameter (for the reducing temperature) to the KW0 gammaT and betaT values.
 The numerical values of the parameters are different, but the calculated properties will be identical.
-For those wishing to fit mixing parameters to new experimental VLE data, KW0 should be used for the fitting process and only the gammaT value should be fitted.
+For those wishing to fit mixing parameters to new experimental VLE data, XR0 should be used for the fitting process and only the gammaT value should be fitted.

 ## Solids
 The REFPROP program does not know the location of the solid-liquid interface&nbsp;for a mixture.&nbsp; For many of the pure fluids, melting line auxiliary equations are available and can be used to calculate liquid properties at the point where solids begin to form and can be used to keep the program from entering the solid phase.&nbsp; When melting lines are not available, the program uses the liquid phase density at the triple point as the maximum density, thus valid states between this density and the melting line will not be available.&nbsp; The location of the solid-liquid boundary can be calculated under the Calculate/Saturation Tables option.&nbsp; This option will also print out the vapor phase properties along the sublimation line if requested (and if an auxiliary equation is available).